Gold prices soar to lifetime high in India - Greater Kashmir

 There are also growing expectations that the Federal Reserve is likely to cut rates in the coming months.

-Expectations of low interest rates makes financial instruments less attractive for investors compared to gold which is considered a safe investment.
+Expectations of low interest rates make financial instruments less attractive for investors compared to gold which is considered a safe investment.

 The demand for gold in the domestic market remains firm amid the marriage season as the precious metal is gifted to brides and grooms in large quantities.